 Performance Coaching and Alexander Technique in Bristol and Cardiff

-Start here to change your relationship to your body, or to performing… forever
+Work with me to change your relationship to your body and to performing… forever

 Welcome to Activate You!
 I’m Jennifer, and I’m a performance coach and performance anxiety specialist.
 On my site you’ll find resources to help not just actors and musicians, but anyone who has to do presentations for work, study or formal occasions and finds themselves crippled with nerves and tension.
 You can explore my blog, sign up for my newsletter, and pick up some free resources that will help you to improve the way you approach performance, both physically and mentally.